 Donna’s “girls” are not fed corn.
 The Pacheco’s have discovered that not only can’t their goat’s digest it properly but it also shortens their lifespan by at least 3 years.
 Instead, their diet is supplemented by spent brewer’s grain from nearby breweries such as Bear Republic & Russian River Brewing Company.
 The touch of alcohol left in the fermented grain also gives the goats a nice little buzz while the yeast provide additional nutrition.

-The Pacheco’s are also careful to keep pesticides off their pastures and hormones out of their animals.
-Seasonality strongly effects the flavors found in their cheese and during the winter months an attentive taster will be able to discern the sweetness from the green clover versus the bitterness from the spent brewers grain that is more evident in the summer.
+The Pacheco’s are also careful to keep all pesticides off their pastures and hormones out of their animals.
+Seasonality strongly effects the flavors found in their cheese and during the winter months an attentive taster will be able to discern the sweetness from the green clover that the goats are eating versus the slight bitter note from the spent brewers grain more evident in the summer.

-You can find Achadinha’s fine cheese products at Farmers’ Markets throughout the Bay area.
-In San Francisco, they are available at The Ferry Plaza Market, and the Farmers Markets at both Clement Street and Grove St. on Sundays.
+You can find Achadinha’s fine cheese and other farmstead dairy products at Farmers’ Markets throughout the Bay area.
+In San Francisco, look for them at the Clement St. Farmers Markets every Sunday.